Akron RubberDucks

 The Akron RubberDucks are a Minor League Baseball team based in Akron, Ohio.
-The team, which plays in the Eastern League, is the Double-A affiliate of the Cleveland Guardians.
-They play in Canal Park, located in downtown Akron, which seats 7,630 fans.
+The team plays in the Eastern League and is the Double-A affiliate of the Cleveland Guardians.
+They play in 7 17 Credit Union Park, located in downtown Akron, which seats 7,630 fans.
 The nickname "RubberDucks" refers to Akron's history in the rubber industry, in particular as the birthplace of tire and rubber companies such as Goodyear, Firestone, B.F.
-Goodrich and General Tire.
+Goodrich, and General Tire.

 History

+1923-1996

 The franchise began as the Binghamton Triplets, a charter member of the New York–Penn League in 1923.
-They played in Binghamton, New York at Johnson Field, winning 10 titles over their 46 seasons.
-After the 1968 season, Boston businessman John Alevizos acquired the franchise and moved it to Gill Stadium, in Manchester, Massachusetts, to become the Manchester Yankees.
-After 3 seasons in Manchester, the franchise then relocated to West Haven, Connecticut, under new ownership, and became the West Haven Yankees playing at Quigley Stadium.
-While in West Haven, the franchise won 4 Eastern League titles in their 8 seasons.
-After the 1979 season, the franchise then moved to Lynn, Massachusetts to become the Lynn Sailors playing at Fraser Field.
-During the 1983 season they were known as the Lynn Pirates.
-After the 1983 season, the franchise was moved to Burlington, Vermont, and became the Vermont Reds playing at Centennial Field.
-As the Reds, the franchise won 3 more Eastern League titles in 5 seasons.
-In 1988 they were known as the Vermont Mariners.
-After the 1988 season, the franchise moved to Canton, Ohio and became the Canton-Akron Indians playing at Thurman Munson Memorial Stadium.
-After the 1996 season, the franchise moved up I-77 to Akron, Ohio and became the Akron Aeros.
+They played in Binghamton, New York, at Johnson Field, winning 10 titles over their 46 seasons.
+After the 1968 season, Boston businessman John Alevizos acquired the franchise and moved it to Gill Stadium in Manchester, Massachusetts to become the Manchester Yankees.
+After three seasons in Manchester, the franchise then relocated to West Haven, Connecticut, under new ownership, and became the West Haven Yankees, playing at Quigley Stadium.
+In West Haven, the franchise won four Eastern League titles in eight seasons.
+After the 1979 season, the franchise then moved to Lynn, Massachusetts to become the Lynn Sailors, playing at Fraser Field.

-Opening Day on April 10, 1997 marked the debut of the Akron Aeros.
-With 9,086 fans in attendance, the Aeros and Harrisburg Senators played the first game at Canal Park.
-The Aeros went on to finish the season with a record of 51–90.
-Despite the last place record, the team drew a Double-A league-leading 473,272 fans to Canal Park that season.
+In 1981, Mike Agganis purchased the team for $48,000.
+For the 1983 season, the team rebranded as the Pirates, due to their one-year affiliation with the Pittsburgh Pirates.
+After the 1983 season, the franchise moved to Burlington, Vermont and became the Vermont Reds, playing at Centennial Field.
+As the Reds, the franchise won three more Eastern League titles in five seasons.
+In 1988, they were known as the Vermont Mariners, again due to a change in their major league affiliate.
+After the 1988 season, the franchise moved to Canton, Ohio.
+It became the Canton–Akron Indians, playing at newly opened Thurman Munson Memorial Stadium and changing affiliation to the Cleveland Indians, an affiliation they would keep for years to come.